conduktor/conduktor-docs/docs/gateway/concepts/07-Logical_topics/index.md

 A Virtual Topic is a logical representation of a topic that a Gateway client will see as any other topic but exist in another form in the real Kafka cluster.

-Gateway provide some type of virtual topics you can use :
+Gateway provides some types of virtual topics you can use :

 -   Alias topics
 -   Concentrated topics